8 Project Management Trends in 2025 – Where Are We Headed?

 If you are working in the project environment, you should consider a few pointers concerning social and soft skills.
 They will help you be all set for the future trends in the ever more complex project environment and increasingly challenging resource management:

-A poll on the resource situation in the 1/2024 TPG webinar confirmed the importance of pain points in resource management: problems with processes, staff, skills and tools are common.
+A poll on the resource situation in the 1/2025 TPG webinar confirmed the importance of pain points in resource management: problems with staff shortage, skills, processes and tools are common.

 The PMO is increasingly taking on responsibility for the implementation of strategic targets.
 Organizationally, it is most beneficial if the PMO is established as an executive department with direct access to top management.